krb5/krb5/doc/rst_source/krb_build/options2configure.rst

  --host=HOST

      Cross-compile to build programs to run on *HOST*  (e.g. --host=x86_64-linux-gnu).
-     By default, Kerberos V5 configuration will look for "\-\-build" option).
+     By default, Kerberos V5 configuration will look for "build" option).

 Optional features